-Every insanely cool person that has ever lived has always had an insanely cool objective or motto, so I thought I'd give it a shot.
+Every incredibly successful person that has ever lived has always had an earth shattering objective or motto, so I thought I'd give it a shot.

 Here's how I'd describe myself and my goals: